ast-hugger/Trifle/doc/closure-calls.md

-A closure call is a fundamental type of call in Enfilade, as even a top-level function is a closure with an empty list of copied values.
+A closure call is a fundamental type of call in Trifle, as even a top-level function is a closure with an empty list of copied values.

 ## Interpreted mode calls